An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 There may be a "reward-based stress eating" model.
 In this theory, both stress and tasty, high-calorie foods cause the brain to make chemicals called endogenous opioids.
 These neurotransmitters help protect against the harmful effects of stress, slowing activity of a brain process called the hypothalamic-pituitary-adrenal (HPA) axis, thus weakening the stress response.
 Repeated stimulation of the reward pathways through stress-induced HPA stimulation, eating tasty food, or both, may lead to changes in the brain that cause compulsive overeating.Eating Disorders

 Chronically elevated levels of stress chemicals have been observed in people with anorexia and bulimia.
 Some studies, however, have not found any strong link between stress and eating disorders.
 More research is needed to determine whether changes in stress hormones are a cause or a result of eating disorders.

 Anorexia and bulimia

 An in-depth report on the treatment and prevention of eating disorders.

 Stress can exacerbate existing diabetes by impairing the patient's ability to manage the disease effectively.
 Stress induced weight gain will further worsen the disease.

-Researchers are attempting to find the relationship between pain and emotion, but the area is complicated by many factors, including the effects of different personality types, fear of pain, and stress itself.
+Researchers are attempting to find the relationship between pain and stress.
+The response to stress is complicated by many factors, including the effects of different personality types, and the fear of pain and stress itself.
 Evidence suggests that chronic pain may impair the action of neutrophils, a type of white blood cell, thereby weakening the immune response.Muscular and Joint Pain

 Tension-type headaches are highly associated with stress and stressful events.
 Sometimes the headache does not start until long after the stressful event has ended.
 Additionally, stress can contribute to the development or cause headaches to occur more frequently.